Preventing Feline Whisker Fatigue

 Luckily, whisker fatigue is easy to fix.
 It mostly comes down to adjusting how your cat eats and drinks:

-- Switch to Shallow Bowls: Choose wide, shallow bowls that don’t touch your cat’s whiskers.
+- Switch to shallow bowls: Choose wide, shallow bowls that don’t touch your cat’s whiskers.
 There are even special “whisker fatigue” bowls designed just for this purpose.
 Here is a good example: CatGuru-Feeding-Station-Raised-Elevated

 - Keep It Clean: Clean your cat’s bowls regularly to ensure there’s no residue that might cause additional discomfort.